 Scenario Consequence

-When you really need closed source
+If you need closed source

 Recommendation